Alaska Medicaid Definition

 For Alaska elderly residents (65 and over) who do not meet the eligibility requirements in the table above, there are other ways to qualify for Medicaid.

 1) Qualified Income Trusts (QIT’s) – QIT’s, also referred to as Miller Trusts, are special trusts for Medicaid applicants who are over the income limit yet still cannot afford to pay for their long-term care.
 (For Alaska Medicaid purposes, a Miller Trust is also called an Irrevocable Income Trust.)
 This type of trust offers a way for individuals over the Medicaid income limit to still qualify for long-term care Medicaid, as money deposited into a QIT does not count towards Medicaid’s income limit.
-In simple terms, one’s excess income (over the Medicaid income limit) is directly deposited into a trust, in which a trustee is named, giving that individual legal control of the money.
+In simple terms, one’s excess income (the amount over Medicaid’s income limit) is directly deposited into a trust, in which a trustee is named, giving that individual legal control of the money.
 The account must be irreversible, meaning once it has been established, it cannot be changed or canceled, and must have the state of Alaska listed as the remainder beneficiary.
 In addition, the money in the account can only be used for very specific purposes, such as paying long term care services / medical expenses accrued by the Medicaid enrollee.
 As previously stated, the income in this account is exempt from Medicaid’s income limit.

-Unfortunately, Irrevocable Income Trusts do not assist one in qualifying for Medicaid if their assets are over the limit.
+Unfortunately, Irrevocable Income Trusts do not assist one in qualifying for Medicaid if his / her assets are over Medicaid’s asset limit.
 Said another way, if one meets the income requirements for Medicaid eligibility, but not the asset requirement, the above option cannot assist one in “spending down” their extra assets.
 However, one can “spend down” assets by spending assets over the asset limit on non-countable ones, such as home modifications (wheelchair ramps, roll-in showers, and stair lifts), home improvements (replacing faulty electrical wiring, updating plumbing, and replacing old water heaters), vehicle modifications (wheelchair lifts, adaptive control devices, and floor modifications to allow one to drive from a wheelchair), prepaying funeral and burial expenses, and paying off debt.
 More on Miller / QITs.

 2) Medicaid Planning – the majority of persons considering Medicaid are “over-income”, “over-asset”, or both, but they still are unable to pay for their care.
 For persons in this situation, Medicaid planning exists.
 By working with a Medicaid planning professional, families can employ a variety of strategies to help them become Medicaid eligible.
 Read more or connect with a Medicaid planner.